 Dr. Tim Lu - Biofilms and Phage Therapy

-died from her "non-Lyme co-infection", due to a deadly strain of MRSA which was detected by the lab.
-There are other similar cases.
+A classic exmple of a patient who had a Western Blot test that detected antibodies for Borrelia bergdorferi infection: Laura Roberts nearly died from her "non-Lyme co-infection", a deadly strain of MRSA which was detected by our lab.
+There are other, similar cases.

 To reiterate, if your infection is a biofilm containing Borrelia or any of the Lyme co-infections, phage therapy from our clinic is

 If the infection is caused by one of the treatable genuses (Staphylococcus spp., Streptococcus spp., Enterococcus spp.,

 Pseudomonas aeruginosa, Salmonella spp., Shigella spp., Clostridium difficile (C.Diff),

 Klebsiella spp., Morganella spp. and several others) there is a good chance we can help - but NO GUARANTEE.

 You will need to test for the presence of these treatable pathogens and even if they are cleared, sometimes symptoms will persist.

 Test to see if you have one of the treatable genuses of pathogenic bacteria.
 If you do, we can usually treat it and perhaps